What is Whiplash?

 Symptoms vary from person to person.
 If whiplash was caused by a traffic accident, the direction of impact, speed of the vehicles, as well as your age, gender, and physical condition will play a role in determining your symptoms.

-The Benefits of Chiropractic Treatment for Whiplash
+The Benefits of Chiropractic

 Whiplash injuries usually result in damage to your ligaments, muscles, tendons, and nervous system.
 It can also cause cervical spinal misalignments including dislocated vertebrae and herniated discs.
 These problems put pressure on the nerves that branch off from your spinal column, causing even more pain and discomfort.